TCCofWANG/Deep-Learning-based-Time-Series-Forecasting/README.md

 # 🚀Run Experiment<a href='#all_catelogue'>[Back to Top]</a>

-We have provided all the experimental scripts for the benchmarks in the `./scripts` folder, which cover all the benchmarking experiments.
+We have provided all the experimental scripts for the benchmarks in the `./scripts` folder, which covers all the benchmarking experiments.
 To reproduce the results, you can run the following shell code.

 ```bash
  ./scripts/ETTh1.sh